 There is a particular emphasis on ensuring STRs have sufficient experience and competencies to manage in patients and out patients with complex general medical problems.

-The curriculum builds on CMT to allow the trainee to maturate their skills in GIM.
+The curriculum builds on IMT to allow the trainee to maturate their skills in GIM.

 There is a growing demand for high quality GIM skills as superspecialisation develops.